 - All staff must ensure that their mobile phones are not used for personal calls and messaging during working hours. - If any staff member has an emergency which requires them to keep their mobile close at hand, they should keep their phone on their desk and on silent mode.
 Another member of staff must be notified if there is cause to leave the class during the lesson to answer or make an emergency call.
 In this situation, any phone calls taken or made should be done so in a designated staff area where possible i.e. staff room of office. - There are many occasions on which staff are required to carry a mobile phone away matches, games on outlying pitches and off-site trips.
-On these, a School nominated mobile phone should be used. - Staff should not give out personal mobile numbers to pupils or parents/carers. - Pupils are aware that they are not allowed phones on site.
-Their phones are signed in at Reception at the start and end of each school day.
+On these occasions, a School nominated mobile phone should be used. - Staff should not give out personal mobile numbers to pupils or parents/carers. - Under normal circumstances pupils are not allowed phones on site.
+Parents may request permission for a pupil to bring a phone into school if deemed necessary (eg. if the pupil is travelling independently on public transport).
+Pupils must not use their phone onsite during the school day.

-Acceptable Use of Mobile Phones Specific to EYFS
+Acceptable Use of Mobile Phones specific to EYFS